 We do have a poster trimmer.
 It is next to our office in room 2416 Randall, known as the "PAUL" Lab.
 If you need assistance trimming your poster, please let us know.

-Conference, symposium, seminar, poster session or high volume printing
+Conference, symposium, seminar, poster session, or high volume printing

-If you know of a conference, symposium, seminar, poster session or have a high volume of printing to do, please contact email@example.com ahead of time and let us know the approximate number of posters that will need to be printed and the desired time frame for completion.
-This will allow our team to make sure we have enough printing supplies and resources available to print your request on time.
+If you know of a conference, symposium, seminar, poster session or you have a high volume of printing to do, please contact firstname.lastname@example.org ahead of time and let us know the approximate number of posters that will need to be printed and the desired time frame for completion.
+This will allow our team to make sure that we have enough printing supplies and resources available to print your request on time.

-Finish your poster completely
+Make sure to finish your poster completely

 Allow enough time